daniel-ob/baskets/README.md

 ### User interface

 - **Login** page: Not logged users will be redirected to "Login" page.
-Where they can log in using their username and password.
+Where they can log in using their email and password.
-- **Register** page: On "Login" page a "Register here" link takes to a page where user can create an account by entering their personal information and choosing a username and password.
+- **Register** page: Users can create an account by entering their personal information and setting a password.
   - Passwords are validated to prevent weak passwords.
-  - New user's account are "inactive" by default (see "account validation" feature below).
-User accounts must be activated by admins.
+  - A verification email is sent to user.
+Users can't log in until email is verified.
 - **Next Orders** page: shows the list of deliveries for which we can still order, in chronological order.
-  - Clicking on each delivery opens a frame below showing the date when baskets will be delivered, the last day to order and available products (names and unit prices).
+  - Clicking on each delivery opens a frame below showing delivery details: date when baskets will be delivered, last day to order and available products arranged by producer.
   - User can create one order per delivery.
   - Orders can be updated or deleted until deadline.
 - **Order history** page: shows a list of user's closed orders in reverse chronological order.
 Clicking on each order will open its details below.
 - **Password reset**:
-  - In "Login" page, a link allows users to request password reset entering an email address.
+  - In "Login" page, a link allows users to request password reset entering their email address.
-  - If an account exists for that email address, a mail is sent with a link to a page to set a new password.
+  - If an account exists for that email address, an email is sent with a link to a page allowing to set a new password.
 - **Profile** page: clicking on username loads a page where user can view and update its profile information.
-- **Contact us** page: a link on footer loads a page with a contact form.
+- **Contact us** page: a link on page footer loads a page with a contact form.
 The message will be sent to all staff members.

 All functionalities except "contact" requires authentication.

 ### Admin interface

-Django admin interface has been set up to be able to view, add, edit and delete any User, Producer (and its Products), Delivery and Order.

-Also:

-- **Users** page allows activating user accounts and setting user groups.
+- **Users** page allows activating/deactivating user accounts and setting user groups.
 - **Groups** page allows sending an email to all users in each group via a link.
 - **Producers** page allows to:
   - Manage producers and its products (name and unit price).